nginxinc/helm-charts/README.md

 # NGINX - Helm Charts

-This repository contains packaged Helm charts provided by NGINX:
+This repository contains Helm charts to help you install selected NGINX Kubernetes applications.
+The following are packaged Helm charts provided by NGINX:

 - NGINX Ingress Controller
 - NGINX Service Mesh
 - NGINX Appprotect Dos Arbitrator

+Please note that while these charts are available for use under the Apache License 2.0, they may in some cases refer to applications that are available only under commercial licenses.

 ## NGINX Ingress Controller